Florida Delinquent Taxpayers

-Taxpayers who are in bankruptcy, who have entered into and are current on a stipulated payment agreement, or who have in place a payment agreement with the Department, are excluded.
+Taxpayers who are in bankruptcy, who have entered into and are current on a stipulated payment agreement, or who have a payment agreement with the Department are

-If your name or business name appears on the list and you want to resolve your tax liability, contact your local Department of Revenue service center.
-You must do one of the following:
+If your name or business name appears on the list and you want to resolve your tax liability, contact your local service center.
+To resolve your tax liability, you must do one of the following: